Sales and Marketing Manager

 Sales and marketing managers plan and direct the development, promotion and sale of an organisation's goods and services.

-Pay rates for sales and marketing managers vary depending on skills and experience.
+Pay for sales and marketing managers varies depending on skills, experience and location.

 (This information is a guide only.
 Find out more about the sources of our pay information)